 Face detection is the first critical processing stage in all kinds of face analysis and modeling applications.
 These applications have become increasingly attractive in modern life.
 Video surveillance, facial animation, facial expression analysis, video conferencing, etc. are some of the emerging applications that lure people of both academic and commercial interests over the past decade.
 Although many laboratory and commercial systems have been developed, most of the proposed methods aim at detecting faces over still images.
+In [1] and [2] for example, moments or template matching are used for face detection over still images.
 Since still images convey only visual cues of colors, textures and shapes in the spatial domain, the difficulty and complexity in detecting faces surges as the conveyed spatial-domain cues become vague or noisy.
 Observing the above-mentioned applications, we find that the major source of faces to be detected is in video data.
 Video data carries not only the spatial visual information, but also the temporal motion information.
 The addition of temporal motion information removes some of the ambiguity suffered in spatial visual cues, lowering down the difficulty in face detection.
 Many of the currently developed systems design their algorithms by trading off detection accuracy for higher speeds, or vice versa.
 With the inclusion of temporal motion information, many complex situations that require lots of processing time or suffer from detection accuracy become simpler.
 Therefore, incorporating both spatial and temporal cues for face detection offers an inspirational solution to the problem.